Perak Tong Cave Temple

 Main Hall Of Perak Cave Temple – Photo by Travelswithsun

 There is Chinese calligraphy and colorful murals of figures from Chinese mythology and Buddhism on the walls of the hall.
-The interior of the cave has preserved these well.
+The interior of the cave has preserved these beautiful paintings well.

 Chinese Calligraphy On The Cave Walls At Perak Tong In Ipoh